rootCircle/Pyretic/README.md

     - An example would be that OBS doesn't work on low-end PCs, for which a flag needs to be applied to allow software encoding.
 The script can detect software names with user consent and search for any patches available, as well as check PC specs and apply if applicable.
 [Something more like a Windows compatibility checker].
 7. Support for all major package managers with room to add any new package manager in the future if required.
     - Allow the user to change the order of package manager preferences, including blocking any that he or she desires.
+    - Allow user to search for packages for installation.
 8. Display a list of installed software and packages, along with the ability to modify them (permissions, etc.).Also, provide a search feature to look for in the main app.
     - Update apps with the added feature of silent updates.
 9. Download from Binary available on Github/ Gitlab Release page with compatibility check(from ArchWiki etc) just from repo link.